 Several factors may increase the risk of HIV transmission through oral sex, including oral ulcers, bleeding gums, genital sores, and the presence of other sexually transmitted diseases (STDs).

 In addition to HIV, other organisms can be transmitted through oral sex with an infected partner, leading to herpes, syphilis, gonorrhea, genital warts (human papillomavirus, or HPV), intestinal parasites (amebiasis), or hepatitis A or B infection.

 Reducing the Risk

-For information on reducing the risk of HIV infection from anal or vaginal sex, see "How Can I Prevent Getting HIV From Anal or Vaginal Sex?" and other Prevention Q&As.
+For information on reducing the risk of HIV infection from anal or vaginal sex or for information on PrEP, please visit the HIV Basics section.

 - Smith DK, Grohskopf LA, Black RJ, et al. Antiretroviral postexposure prophylaxis after sexual, injection-drug use, or other nonoccupational exposure to HIV in the United States: recommendations from the U.S. Department of Health and Human Services.
 MMWR 2005;54(RR-2):7.